A General Framework for Bayes Structured Linear Models: Structured linear models

 \item \textit{Sparse linear regression.} A $p$-dimensional sparse linear regression model refers to $X\beta$, where $\beta\in\mathbb{R}^p$ has a subset of nonzero entries and it can be represented by $\beta^T=(\beta_S^T,0_{S^c}^T)$ for some subset $S\subset[p]$.
 In other words, $X\beta=X_{*S}\beta_S$.
 It can be represented in a general way by letting $Z=S$, $\tau=s$, $\T=[p]$, $\Z_s=\{S\subset[p]: |S|=s\}$, $\ell(\Z_s)=s$ and $Q=\beta_S$.
 Moreover, $\X_Z(Q)=X_{*S}\beta_S$.

-\item \textit{Linear regression with group sparsity.} It refers to the model $XB$ with $B\in\mathbb{R}^{p\times m}$ being a coefficient matrix with nonzero rows in some subset $S\subset[p]$.
-It can be represented in a general form similarly as the sparse linear regression except that $\ell(\Z_s)=ms$.
+\item \textit{Multiple linear regression with group sparsity.} It refers to the model $XB$ with $B\in\mathbb{R}^{p\times m}$ being a coefficient matrix with nonzero rows in some subset $S\subset[p]$.
+It can be represented in a general form similarly as the sparse linear regression with $\ell(\Z_s)=ms$.